I've become quite addicted to the sweet little town of Brighton, aka "Britain's Hippest City".

 A super animal-friendly community, you will see dogs everywhere, walking in the streets or accompanying their owners at cafes or pubs.
 And, as far as food, there is nothing short of an absolute abundance of healthy vegan and vegetarian food all over the city.
 You can find anything from cheeseburgers to fish to pizzas to cake and ice cream - all vegan!

 Go see Brighton.
-See more of their delicious vegan foods.
-Prepare yourself for some amazing mouth-watering food porn.
+Prepare yourself for some amazing mouth-watering food porn and check out more of their delicious vegan foods.
 It's just one quick train ride south from London.
-But first, you'll need a place to stay, so find one with expedia!
+But first, you'll need a place to stay, so find one with Expedia!